 Feral animals cost Australia in excess of $720 million per year through damage to livestock, crops, fence and other infrastructure damage, with even more damage done to our environment through the spread of disease, and preying on our native plants and animals.
 These damages are catastrophic to our landscape, agriculture and industries.
-We try to do annually though the prizes and dates change slightly.

 Frequently Asked Questions I'm normally a lone hunter, so I don't have a team but am interested in participating in the event.
 Can you put me in a team?
 Due to legalities we cannot place individuals in teams.
 If you are a lone shooter and wish to participate, we recommend you posting your interest under our event on facebook and self-organizing if interest is shown.
 Alternatively, you can contact local farmers to show your interest.

 How many vehicles/ people in one team?
 Teams should be the max of 4 people.
 If you have more than that please split into two or more teams.

 Why do you want geo-referenced photos?
 What will you use them for?
 We would like to map the locations of feral animals so we can be more targeted in our feral animal control in the future.
 These photos will be saved without names or farm features (only need to be of the animal).
 Though we hope to be able to use this data we will not share detailed locations.
 Due to the high numbers of rabbits, we do not require georeferenced points rabbits